 sshdruns by default on instances created from standard Compute Engine images.
 If you have manually disabled

-sshdor you have configured a custom image that is not running this service, SSH from the Browser will not work.
+sshdor you have configured a custom image that isn't running this service, SSH from the Browser doesn't work.

 sshd is listening on a port other than the one you are connecting to.
 By default, SSH from the Browser connects to the instance on port 22.
 If you are running

-sshdon a custom port, you can connect to that port using "Open in browser window on custom port" item in the SSH button drop-down menu.
+sshdon a custom port, you can connect to that port by using the "Open in browser window on custom port" item in the SSH button drop-down list.

 There is no firewall rule allowing SSH access on the port.
 SSH access on port 22 is enabled on all Compute Engine instances by default.
-If you have disabled access, SSH from the Browser will not work.
+If you have disabled access, SSH from the Browser doesn't work.
 If you run

-sshdon a port other than 22, you need to enable the access to that port with a custom firewall rule.
+sshdon a port other than 22, you need to enable the access to that port by using a custom firewall rule.

 The instance is shut down.
 Verify that the instance is up and running.
-See this guide for information on how you can troubleshoot an unhealthy instance, see General tips for using Compute Engine.
+For information about how you can troubleshoot an unhealthy instance, see General tips for using Compute Engine.